Fiberwise symmetrizations for variational problems on fibred manifolds: Preliminaries

 Given a function $F$ on a product manifold $N\times X$, we shall regard $F$ as a family of functions on $X$ parametrized by $N$, in which case we denote $F|_{\{s\}\times X}$ for $s\in N$ by $F_s$ for notational simplicity.
-We alert the reader that it should not be misunderstood as the abbreviated notation of the partial derivative $\frac{\partial F}{\partial s}$.
+The reader is requested to be cautious that it should not be misunderstood as the abbreviated notation of the partial derivative $\frac{\partial F}{\partial s}$.

 Given a map $f$, its inverse image of a set $S$ is denoted by $f^{-1}S$, and the open ball of radius $\epsilon>0$ and center $p$ in any metric space is denoted by $B_\epsilon(p)$.